+Summary for Q12:

+12 companies have responded.
+8 companies express the view that it should be RAN4 who should decide whether the requirements in inactive mode and connected mode are different.
+It is proposed to send as LS to RAN4.

+Send an LS to RAN4 asking whether the (measurement) requirements in inactive mode and connected mode are different.

 Question 13: RAN2 to decide further (provided that UE UL SRS configuration in one mode is applicable in other; i.e the answer selected to question 12 is Yes); then whether an indication can be used from NW to UE to support such continuity.